-Renowned as the world’s premier leader development institution, West Point accomplishes its mission by developing cadets intellectually, physically, militarily, ethically, spiritually, and socially.
+Renowned as the world’s premier leader development institution, West Point accomplishes this mission by developing cadets intellectually, physically, militarily, ethically, spiritually, and socially.
 Recent acknowledgments of our success include Forbes.com pronouncing West Point as the Best Public College or University in America for undergraduate education, U.S. News and World Report announced its “2011 America’s Best Colleges Rankings” with West Point the “Top Public Liberal Arts College” for the third consecutive year, and the Princeton Review designating the Academy as one of the 100 Best Value Colleges for 2009.
-The Academic Program consists of 26 core courses which establish the foundation for elective courses that permit cadets to explore in greater depth more than 40 majors.
 All cadets receive a Bachelor of Science degree, and are fully prepared to meet the intellectual requirements of a leader in today's Army.

 The department of Chemistry and Life Science is a multidisciplinary department teaching two semesters of general chemistry to the entire freshmen class (plebes) and elective courses in chemistry, life science, and chemical engineering.
 The department offers a Chemistry major, Life Science major, and a Chemical Engineering major.
 In addition to the elective program requirements, all cadets must complete the 27 core courses, and complete a three-course engineering sequence.
 Any of the seven engineering sequences (civil, mechanical, electrical, nuclear, environmental, systems or computer) are acceptable for cadets pursuing the Chemistry major or the Life Science major.
 Cadets in the Chemical Engineering major do not choose an engineering sequence since the core engineering requirement is imbedded in their program.